 Alain holds post-graduate degrees both in political science and in organizational consulting.
 He also obtained a 'gender audit facilitator' certificate by the ILO in 2009.

 Alain speaks French, English and some Slovak.

-Project Officer, Gender and Security Division
+Deputy Head, Gender and Security Division

 Callum previously worked for DCAF's UN and Security Sector Reform Programme within the Research Division, focusing especially on UN support to National Security Policy-making.
 Prior to joining DCAF, he worked as a civil servant at the Fukuyama Board of Education in Japan.
 His work included English language syllabus development, teaching and promoting cultural exchange.
 He also has voluntary experience in rural development projects in Tamil Nadu, India and in Human Rights with Amnesty International.

 Callum holds an undergraduate degree in International Relations from the London School of Economics where he specialized in political science.
 During this time he was involved in academic exchanges in the Middle East and the Western Balkans.
 He also completed a master's degree in International Affairs at the Graduate Institute for International Affairs and Development in Geneva where he specialised in gender and foreign policy.